Gabriel Heinze: Marseille

 On 30 July 2009, Heinze joined Marseille on a two-year deal for an undisclosed fee, reuniting at the Ligue 1 club with countryman Lucho González.
 In his first year he scored a career-best four league goals in 27 matches, as L'OM won both the national championship and the season's Coupe de la Ligue.
 On 27 March 2010 he was a starter as his team defeated Bordeaux in the latter competition's final, for Marseille's first major title since 1993; on 5 May, he netted the opener in a 3–1 home win against Rennes, which clinched the league.
 Manager Didier Deschamps later described the season's events as an "extraordinary human adventure".

 Heinze was again a defensive stalwart in the 2010–11 season.
 On 20 March 2011, he scored from a free kick to help defeat his former club PSG 2–1 at home in the Clasico.

 On 1 June 2011, it was announced on Marseille's website that 33-year-old Heinze would leave the club at the end of the season.

 Later years

-Heinze joined Serie A side A.S.
-Roma on 22 July 2011, after being released by Marseille at the end of June.
+Heinze joined Serie A side AS Roma on 22 July 2011, after being released by Marseille at the end of June.
 He made his competitive debut on 11 September, in a 1–2 home loss against Cagliari.

 On 19 March 2012, after appearing in his 25th official game, Heinze had his contract automatically renewed for another year.
 However, just five months later, it was announced on Roma's official website that he was being released from his contract with immediate effect; the day after his release he joined his original club, Newell's Old Boys, on a two-year deal.